 After all, given my rather unusual complaints near the beginning of this review, it admittedly could be hard to tell whether or not kids should really be watching Inside Out.
 I think they should, if only to perhaps better understand their own changing emotions.
 Have a check-in with your youngest ones before and afterwards to make sure they’re not walking away with the wrong impressions, either of themselves or others.

-Weighing Inside Out‘s strengths against its shortcomings (particularly my negative personal experiences with it) made deciding between a 6 and 7 difficult.
+Weighing Inside Out‘s strengths against its shortcomings, no matter how intensively, made deciding between a 6 and 7 difficult.
 For me, it really came down to which rating fit the overarching tone of my review more, and I think that rating’s a 6.
 Had the story not been so difficult to digest without mentally attaching such creepy connotations to it, my rating would more likely be a 7.

 QUICK PERSONAL UPDATE: It’s ironic that a few months ago, I said “I hope to be publishing these [articles] at a more frequent rate than “maybe-one-review-per-month” when that’s exactly what wound up happening.
 Don’t worry, the site’s not dead: this annoying delay’s just a result of (a me being lazy as usual and b) things being pretty hectic around my house for personal reasons.
 More is to come.

 Long after Honesty Island is back up and running, Riley never seems to fess up about stealing her mom’s credit card to purchase online bus tickets back to Minnesota, then hopping on that bus for a good ten minutes (BY HERSELF, I might add) before Joy brings her back to her senses.

 Technically, such reckless actions are more Anger’s fault than Riley’s, but since they’re what caused that particular island to even crumble in the first place, wouldn’t she only be able to (unknowingly) reconstruct it by telling the truth?
 Why even write an Honesty Island into your script to begin with if, not counting the sequence in which all the islands are introduced, it’s literally never going to be put to any good use?
 (What’s preventing either of her parents from noticing those charges, anyway?)